mattiasflodin/reckless/doc/performance.md

 those tradeoffs are.

-For reckless the following assumptions were made, and the benchmarks were developed according to these assumptions:
+For reckless the following assumptions were made, and the benchmarks were developed according to those assumptions:
 * It is important to minimize the risk of losing log messages in the event of a crash.
 * It is OK to trade some precision in floating-point output for added